-The technical desk’s role is to talk to people involved with resolving complaints - such as businesses, claims handlers and consumer advisers - about complaints that haven't yet been brought to the ombudsman.
+The technical desk talks to people involved with resolving complaints –such as businesses, claims handlers and consumer advisers – about complaints that haven’t yet been brought to the ombudsman.

 We can give general information on how the ombudsman might look at a particular complaint.
 We also offer guidance on our rules and how we work.

 Our team is available Monday to Friday, 9am to 5pm.

 A car finance company asked us for help with a dispute.
 A customer had noticed a fault with their car, shortly after taking out a hire purchase agreement to buy it.
 After agreeing to a repair with the dealership, the customer changed their mind and wanted to return the car and end the finance agreement.

 The finance company had initially refused, saying that as the customer agreed to the repair it was too late to change their mind.
 The consumer had made a complaint and, unsure what to do next, the finance company called the advice desk.
 We explained that, by law, a person can reject a car – within 30 days of taking ownership – if they discover a fault that was present, or developing, when it was sold.
 As the repair work hadn’t started, and no repair costs had been incurred, we suggested that to help resolve the complaint the customer should be allowed to reject the car.

 An Independent Financial Adviser (IFA) called us with a query about the DISP rules and whether a customer would be out of time to make a complaint to us.
 The IFA had received a complaint about a pension transfer made over 20 years ago, and wasn’t sure how to proceed.